calmm-js/documentation/introduction-to-calmm.md

      { id: 303, level: 'Advanced' } ] }
 ```

+The `L.update` operation on lenses is a referentially transparent function that
-Note that `L.update` did not mutate original `db`&mdash;it merely created a new
+does not mutate the target value&mdash;it merely created a new value with the
-tree of object.
+specified changes.

 Like with observables, we use lenses a lot, which means that there is value in
 keeping lens definitions concise.
 For this purpose we abbreviate